Large Cap Air Delivery & Freight Services: FedEx Corporation (NYSE:FDX)

 FedEx Corporation (NYSE:FDX), from Services sector has been on the upside of the performance spectrum.

-At present the return on equity (ROE) stands at 12.90% and the debt to equity stands at 0.97.
+At present the return on equity (ROE) stands at *TBA and the debt to equity stands at 0.94.

 (Good to know: Return on Equity [ROE] is the simple measurement of profitability that takes into account how many dollars of profit an organization makes with each dollar of shareholder’s equity.)